In this article, I offer my top recommendations for the best things to do and see in Singapore, one of the most incredible cities in the world.

 The food in Singapore

-I have often heard that Taiwan competes with Singapore for the title of the country with the best food in Asia.
-After spending some time in different Asian countries, I have to say that Singapore is unrivalled, at least in my opinion.
+After spending some time in different Asian countries, I have to say that Singapore is unrivaled, at least in my opinion.
 You can find the best Asian food, and the average quality of restaurants is high.
 The restaurants are often very clean and have big signs pointing out harmful products such as MSG are not added to the food.

-It is no coincidence that the best chefs in the world open their restaurants in this city.
+It is no coincidence that the best chefs worldwide have opened their restaurants in this city.
 Of course, you can’t expect street food prices like in China or Thailand, but if you’re looking for something cheap, you can find cheaper restaurants.
 Finally, I discovered on this trip that coffee, called kopi, is cheaper than in Italy!
 Do you need any other reason to decide to visit Singapore?

 While waiting at the Customs on the Malaysian-Singapore border, I chatted with an Italian man.
-He was surprised that I decided to spend 5 days in Singapore as if there was nothing interesting to do.
-Actually, Singapore is one of the few cities, together with Rome, that I would visit again.
+He was surprised I decided to spend 5 days in Singapore as if nothing was interesting there.
+Singapore is one of the few cities, together with Rome, that I would visit again.
 It’s a dynamic city with much to offer, even to people with different interests.

 In this article, I mentioned some of the many things to see in Singapore, but maybe I didn’t mention the most important thing: Singapore is the future.
 It represents what cities will perhaps become one day when it becomes increasingly evident that preserving the environment is essential for our survival and is also a good economic investment.